ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 WHERE title LIKE '%Star Trek%'
 ORDER BY yr

-SELECT title FROM movie
-WHERE id IN (11768, 11955, 21191)

 SELECT id FROM actor
 WHERE name = 'Glenn Close'

 SELECT id FROM movie
 WHERE title = 'Casablanca'

-SELECT name FROM casting JOIN actor ON (id=actorid) WHERE movieid=11768
+SELECT name FROM casting JOIN actor ON (id=actorid) WHERE movieid = 27

 SELECT name FROM casting
 JOIN actor ON (actor.id=actorid)